UltimateSeeSharp/MidJourney-Image-Generator/README.md

 -------------

 - Download latest release

-- Setup `appsettings.json`

--  Open cmd and navigate to directory

-- `$ npm install`

 - Start the bot
+- Select your user

 Getting started
 -------------

-- Enter prompt and folder path in `appsettings.json`
+- Enter prompt in `appsettings.json` or directly in the app
 - Start `MidJourneyBot.exe`
 - Click `Start MidJourney Bot`
-- Wait for auto login (Restart maybe required if auto login fails)
+- Wait for auto login (Restart maybe required if auto login fails or captcha was solved)
 - Click `Start Upscaler`
+- Images are now downloaded to folder in specified in `appsettings.json`.
+- Upscaled images are written in `upscaled` folder.

 Warnings
 -------------